 All of that is subjective though, what I don't like you might!
 But I do have lots of practice with amplifiers so do bear that in mind.

 The amp features a 'classic gain' and what Marshall called an 'ultra gain' channel, eq and reverb as standard.
 The classic gain channel was not bad really and useable for guess what?
 Yep, classic rock!, but the ultra gain channel always seemed to never have enough drive on it to get 'that' later sound we all know Marshall amps do have in their DNA.
 I have a sneaky feeling that this was one of the primary reasons for the development of the TSL100 with that third channel that eats the DSL for breakfast.
 Nevertheless, the ultra channel could be boosted with things like a TS808 booster pedal which the amp did not seem to dislike.

 The Marshall DSL100 JCM2000 Dual Super Lead Amplifier Review

-This review is being written currently and will not be as extensive as some of the other reviews I have written because this amp was sold some time ago but you should get some useful information about exactly how it all worked for me.
+This review shows inside as well as the amp generally and is being written currently and will not be as extensive as some of the other reviews I have written because this amp was sold some time ago but you should get some useful information about exactly how it all worked for me.